Surf13/Checker_Board/README.md

-# Checker_Board
+# Checker_Board ReadME

-Utilized the SFML Library.
+Utilized the SFML Library to create an interactive checker board.

 To Run Code: